BlackjackIsTired/Stur-Wurs-Station/README.md

 ### GETTING THE CODE
 The simplest way to obtain the code is using the github .zip feature.

-Click [here](https://github.com/ParadiseSS13/Paradise/archive/master.zip) to get the latest code as a .zip file, then unzip it to wherever you want.

 The more complicated and easier to update method is using git.
 You'll need to download git or some client from [here](http://git-scm.com/).